- Off road parking

 - Garden / Patio

 - Washing machine

 - Broadband / WiFi

 Three bedrooms: 1 x double, 1 x twin, 1 x ground floor double.
-Shower room with shower cubicle, basin and WC.
-Ground floor bathroom with bath, shower cubicle, basin and WC.
-Fitted kitchen.
-Utility room.
+Shower room with shower, basin and WC.
+Ground floor bathroom with bath, separate shower, basin and WC.
+Kitchen.
+Utility.
 Sitting room with woodburning stove and small dining area.

 About the location

 Staffin 2 miles; Portree 20 miles